 Year 1: Pilot Year

-We work with the participant and their community to assess and define the problem they hope to solve.
+- We work with the participating organization and their community to assess and define the problem they hope to solve.
 This includes initial needs assessments, focus groups, and interviews.

 Years 2-5: Implementation and Expansion

-Throughout the partnership, we support participants by convening like-minded leaders, experts with relevant experience, and our own expertise.
+- Throughout the partnership, we support participants by convening like-minded leaders, the input of experts with relevant experience, and our own accompaniment and support.

 While much of mental health design requires customization, we have created a mental health design toolkit that combines the best of clinical practice, psychological research, and human-centered design principles.
 We use the processes in our toolkit with each partner.